All Episodes

 Santorum did it.

-Here's more Santorum, Shannon Bream later.
+Shannon Bream later.

 Senator Santorum, you're often characterized as the most socially conservative in the GOP field.

-A man who may join you at some point in the primary, Indiana Governor Mitch Daniels says Republican candidates should quote, declare a truce, close quote, on social issues in the next election.
+A man who may join you at some point in the primary, Indiana Governor Mitch Daniels, says Republican candidates should, quote, declare a truce, close quote, on social issues in the next election.

 Is he right?

-Are you willing to tone down your positions on abortion and homosexuality in an effort to reach more voters and help the GOP coalesce behind a more fiscally focused platform?
+Are you willing to tone down your positions on abortion and homosexuality in an effort to reach more voters and to help the GOP coalesce behind a more fiscally focused platform?

-Anyone that would suggest that we call a truce on the moral issues doesn't understand what America is all about.
+Anybody that would suggest that we call a truce on the moral issues doesn't understand what America is all about.

-America is a country that is based on this concept on the Declaration of Independence, that we are endowed by our creator with certain inalienable rights.
+America is a country that is based on this concept on the Declaration of Independence that we are endowed by our Creator with certain inalienable rights.

 Rights come from God, and the first of which is life, the second of which is liberty.

-Those two concepts really transformed the world because it said that government was going to be limited, Allow people to be free and to pursue their own dreams to serve their God and to serve their family and community.
+Those two concepts really transformed the world because it said that government was going to be limited, allow people to be free and to pursue their own dreams to serve their God and to serve their family and community.

 And if we have a respect for human life, because we're all created equal.

-And so those founding concepts, what transformed the world in this United States of America was a belief in family, a belief in life, and the belief of dignity of every person.
+And so those founding concepts, what transformed the world in this United States of America, was a belief in family, a belief in life, and the belief of dignity of every person.

 So Santorum is not for a truce on the social issues.

-Now see, if you had watched this last night, I guarantee you, at the end of it, you would have been you'd have been up.
+Now, see, if you had watched this last night, I guarantee you, at the end of it, you would have been, you'd have been up.

 You would have been jazzed.